jhladik/jhladik.github.io/_posts/2016-07-21-endianess-issues.markdown

 tags: programming software c
 ---

-Many of you have likely run into issues with transferring data between big-endian and little-endian architectures.
+Many of you have likely run into issues with transferring data between big-endian and little-endian systems.
 One of my projects during my internship required me to send data out of the RAM of a microcontroller to another over SPI.
 The memory dumps on the transmitter and receiver looked perfect but when I was trying to read the "recreated" structure elements from the memory block, I was reading values that did not seem right.

 I checked with the manufacturer's datasheets and the microcontrollers were of different endianness.
 The master was big-endian and the slave little-endian.
 At this point, I had to decide how to achieve efficient data transfer between the two.